 City of Minneapolis:

-Preliminary rules were issued, along with a frequently asked questions document—both of which are open for public comment until May 1, 2017.
+Preliminary rules were issued, along with a frequently asked questions document—Public comment ended on May 1, 2017.

 City of St. Paul: